Skip to main content

 In the contract subdirectory of bboard-tutorial, there is a build script to run the Compact compiler as part of the build, but it is instructive to run the compiler manually this time.

-After saving the preceding contract as bboard.compact in bboard-tutorial/contract/src, compile it with the Compact compiler like this (assuming that you have added the Compact compiler's directory to your PATH and that your current directory is the contract directory when you run the command):
+After saving the preceding contract as bboard.compact in bboard-tutorial/contract/src, compile it with the Compact compiler like this (assuming that you have added the Compact compiler's directory to your PATH following the instructions provided in Running Midnight Compact compiler and that your current directory is the contract directory when you run the command):

 You should see a message about the circuit complexity for each of the public circuits (post, take_down, and public_key) when you run the compiler.
 If you see an error message, check your code for mistakes.
 If you need help, contact the Midnight Developer Relations team or your fellow developers on Discord.